 Nicole and her husband Oskar Elmgart received their Certification as a Forest Therapy Guides from the Association of Nature and …

 Dr. Zhanna Logman is a Board Certified surgeon specializing in the practice of breast surgery and breast disease …

 Dr. Lipyansky joined The Brooklyn Hospital in 2007.
 He graduated Mount Sinai School of Medicine and did his residency training at SUNY …

 Most of our patients fall asleep after the gentle insertion of hair-thin, sterile needles into the shallow surface of the body.
 People often associate all needles with painful Western medical experiences such as injections or blood draws.
-The good news is that acupuncture treatment isn’t like that at all!
+The good news is that our New York acupuncture treatment isn’t like that at all!

 Our treatment lasts from half an hour to an hour, but it depends on the patient’s needs.
 Bear in mind that most of the time you will be in a fully relaxed state and falling asleep to the peaceful music.